End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Introduction

 We choose speech recorded under spontaneous stress conditions due to its real-life nature.
-Induced, simulated or acted emotions --especially negative ones-- are known to be perceived more strongly than real emotions.
-This suggests that actors are prone to overacting, which casts doubt on the reliability \cite{real_induced_emotions}, being a big drawback for devices working in real life conditions such as \bindi.
+Induced, simulated or acted emotions --especially negative ones-- are known to be perceived and automatically detected much more strongly than real emotions.
+This suggests that actors are prone to overacting, which casts doubt on the reliability of these samples \citet{real_induced_emotions}, being a big drawback for devices working in real life conditions such as \bindi.

-Moreover, we augment our database with synthetic noisy signals by additively contaminating the dataset with environmental noise, to increase the generalization capability of the algorithms during training stage.
+Moreover, we augment our database with synthetic noisy signals by additively contaminating the dataset with environmental noise to emulate speech recorded in real conditions.

-We discuss a recurrent denoising autoencoder architecture based on Gated Recurrent Units (GRU), whose encoder network extracts frame level representations from the speech spectrograms but is jointly optimized with a feed forward network whose output layer calculates speaker class posteriors.
-We put forward that these speaker discrimination oriented embeddings are more robust to noise and stress variability than those optimized separately.
-In particular, the loss function associated with this last dense network is also fed into the denoising autoencoder to guide its efforts towards the SR task, as will be described in section \ref{sec:methods}.
+We discuss a recurrent denoising autoencoder architecture based on Gated Recurrent Units (GRU), where the recurrent architecture targets modelling the temporal context of speech utterances.
+The encoder network extracts frame level embeddings from the speech spectrograms and is jointly optimized with a feed forward network whose output layer calculates speaker class posteriors.
+With the help of the denoising module that attempts to remove environmental noise information, and the SNN that targets recognizing the speaker, all information that is not directly employed for speakers' identification is dismissed from the embeddings.
+In particular, the loss function associated with this last dense network is also fed into the denoising autoencoder to guide its efforts towards the SR task, as will be further described in section \ref{sec:methods}.

-Finally, we compare the effects of automatically extracted embeddings by this two-stage connected architecture against the two modules separately, hand-crafted features previously proven to be suited for this problem and a frequency recurrent alternative obtained by transposing the inputs to the GRU autoencoder.
+Finally, we put forward that these speaker discrimination oriented embeddings are more robust to noise and stress variability than those optimized separately by comparing the effects of automatically extracted embeddings by this two-stage connected architecture against the two modules separately, hand-crafted features previously demonstrated to be suited for this problem and a frequency recurrent alternative obtained by transposing the inputs to the GRU autoencoder.
+Moreover, we achieve these results with a computationally lightweight multitask end-to-end architecture that extracts emotion- and noise-robust speaker discriminant embeddings, in spite of the few datasets available for this purpose.